danielrearden/sqlmancer/README.md

 ## Design goals
 * **Annotation over transformation.** Sqlmancer aims to be as aspect-oriented as possible, with directives being used mostly to annotate your schema rather than outright change its behavior.
 * **Limited type-generation.** Sqlmancer offers a handful of convenient directives to generate arguments or types, but these directives are not required for Sqlmancer to work its magic.
-What types are exposed in the schema is ultimately left up to the developer.
+What types are exposed in the schema is always ultimately left up to the developer.
 * **Loose coupling.** Sqlmancer data models can be used outside of a GraphQL context, empowering you to keep your business logic out of your resolvers and build the architecture that's right for your app.
 * **Flexible and unopinionated.** Sqlmancer enabled you to easily add features like authorization, tracing, cost analysis and depth limits using existing libraries without paying for a "pro" version.